Famiclone: Handheld type

 These types of systems contain a built-in LCD screen and are usually powered by batteries, therefore acting as a completely portable handheld system.

 One of the first handheld clones is the Top Guy, although only a small number are known to exist.
 More widely distributed was Redant's Game Axe, which was manufactured in several revisions through the 1990s.
 Game Theory Admiral featured an improved TFT screen and closely resembled the Game Boy Advance or Wintech GOOD BOY - not to be confused with a Famicom clone also called Good Boy - designed to look like a Game Boy Color.
 However, this smaller design included a smaller cartridge port; it was supplied with an adapter to allow the use of standard Famicom cartridges with the system.
 One of the more recent handheld clones is Gametech's PocketFami, the first to be actively marketed as a portable Famicom by its manufacturers, and one of the most widely distributed thanks to the new legitimate status of Famicom clone products.

 There are also a number of famiclones in the shape of a Game Boy or similar, but which can only display NES/Famicom games on a TV, and have a simple LCD game in the screen area. such an example is the NES Clone "GameKids Advance", which resembles an older Game Boy Advance, and has a built-in LCD game, powered by 2 AA batteries, or the included AC adapter.
 However, the NES games can only be played on TV using the AC adapter.
 It uses a game cartridge, similar to those from a Game Boy/Game Boy Color, and also includes an adapter to play NES games.

+In the United States, portable famiclones are sold at budget prices in stores like Five Below and Walmart, under the Merkury Innovations brand.